bobbycomet/Appify/README.md

   <img src="https://raw.githubusercontent.com/bobbycomet/Appify/main/appify.png" alt="Appify Logo" width="25%"/>
 </div>

+Version 2.0.2 bug fix.
+Removed dead-linked extensions, fixed Google extension logic, before Google Docs extensions were showing up under Google Sheets and Google Slides.
+Now they appear under the proper PWA to be made; this was because of how the links were set up.
+All three have the hostname docs.google.com.
+The fix: the more-specific path-based entries need to be checked before the hostname-only docs.google.com entry.
+The solution was to reorder PRESET_DOMAIN_MAP so path-based keys come first, OR better yet, update get_app_key to check path-based keys first.

+It now has multilingual support.
+It checks for your .mo file and on their system, and then uses a process to apply the system language and translates; if that fails, it then reverts to English.

 2.0.1 Fixed a bug where installing a custom PWA was trying to install the PWA in your list rather than adding a link.
 I fixed a bug where WebHID wasn't activating, and Xcloud is still not working with WebHID.
 For better controller support on Xcloud, please use Firefox.
 I tried using Better Xcloud, but no luck.
 Your mileage may vary.

 # Appify 2.0 – Why It's a Major Upgrade Over 1.x